ditrit/specimen/README.md

     # have the flag "FOCUS"
     flag:
       _in: ["PENDING", "FOCUS"]
+    # abount can contain any data: it will not be checked by the parser, and it
+    # will not appear in the data passed to the box function
+    about: any
   # all the entries of the mapping will be added to the descendant slabs of
   # this nodule and then passed to the code box, except for the `content` entry
   _mapOf: { string: tip }